elishaking/tech-articles/queues-and-doubly-linked-lists.md

 Find out more about the applications of queues in this article: {% link https://dev.to/elishaking/stacks-and-queues-9o6 %}

 Thanks 👍 for making it to the end 👨‍💻 and I really hope you found the content useful.

+Leave a comment below or tweet me @ElishaChibueze if you have any questions or suggestions